 FRED now has data from the Bureau of Labor Statistics’ Consumer Expenditure Surveys, which are used to keep the consumer price index (CPI) up to date with the current basket of goods and services bought by households.
 Here, we use that survey data to analyze spending on reading materials.*

 The FRED graph above shows spending on reading for seven age groups in 2019.
 Hover over the pie chart slices to see how much each age group spent relative to the total for all age groups.
-In 2019, persons under 25 spent the least and persons over 75 spent the most.
+In 2019, persons between 25 and 34 spent the least and persons over 75 spent the most.

 Nonetheless, we can compare the different expenditure shares across age groups.
 While in 1984 overall spending on reading was more or less evenly divided across persons from age 26 to 74, by 2019 almost a quarter of it was done by persons older than 75.
 The growth of digital media and its uneven adoption across age groups could help explain the changing spending on reading.